Member Organizations

 International Financial Reporting Standards

-In accordance with Resolution No. 90 of 1991, the Permanent Commission of Adequate Accounting Standards within the Ministry of Economy and Finance is the body responsible for defining accounting principles, which are set through Presidential Decrees.
+In accordance with Resolution No. 90/991, the Permanent Commission on Adequate Accounting Standards (Comisión Permanente de Normas Contables Adecuadas, CPNCA) within the Ministry of Economy and Finance is responsible for recommending accounting standards, which are adopted through Presidential Decrees.

-Presidential Decree No. 291 of 2014 adopted IFRS for Small- and Medium-sized Entities for all other companies.
+Presidential Decree No. 291/014 adopted the IFRS for Small and Medium-sized Entities Accounting Standard for eligible entities that meet specified criteria.

 Current Status: Adopted